 What is prequalification?

-Prequalification is an estimate of what you might be able to borrow.
-It:
+When you prequalify for a home loan, you’re getting an estimate of what you might be able to borrow.
+Prequalification:

-- Is based on information you provide verbally about your income, assets, and sometimes a credit check.
+- Is based on information you provide about your income, assets and a credit check

 Why get prequalified?